stingraze/retrobrowse/README.md

 Update:8/5/2024 13:10PM JST:
 C:Amie at HPC:Factor has been kind enough to contribute some code to make it work on a Windows environment.
 I have not personally tested it, but it is under windows directory.
+(8/6/2024: deleted as it is now index.php on root directory of this repository)

 Update: 8/6/2024 11:43PM JST:
 I have made the C:Amie's edited version and mine the same (index.php) You will need .htaccess for user authentication in this Ver.
 0.11.